DenFox93/PowershellCrypter/README.md

 # PowershellCrypter
 PowershellCrypter is a tool for bypassing AV and obfuscating scripts and executables by employing AES encryption.
+Both encrypterAES.ps1 and decrypterAES.ps1 can be executed as one-liner
   - encrypterAES.ps1 must be executed from the Attacker machine,the output file must be uploaded by the Attacker somewhere to be subsequently downloaded from the target with decrypterAES.ps1
   - decrypterAES.ps1 must be executed from the Target machine, the file than will be executed.